open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

     This also gives us the (future) opportunity to apply optimizations (e.g. minify code).

     Files that are not needed will be skipped (such as `*.test.*`).
-    This step also ensures that packages used by your code are listed in the `package.json` as dependencies.

     To decide which files are actually needed, your _must_ configure your package's `entryPoints` in the `build.config.mjs`.
     All modules used by one of your entry points (transitively) will be included in the compiled package; other modules will not.

     Most packages will simply have a single entry point (e.g. `index`), or none at all.
     If your package defines services, your services module (usually `./services`) does _not_ need to be listed: it is always automatically an entry point.

+    This compilation step also ensures that packages used by your code are listed in the `package.json` as dependencies.

 -   **Create type declaration files (`.d.ts`) for TypeScript consumers.**

     This way users of your package can benefit from type hints if they're using TypeScript.
     This step is enabled by default if your package contains a TypeScript source file.
-    Your can also force enable or disable this step by configuring `publishConfig.types` in your `build.config.mjs`.
+    You can also force enable or disable this step by configuring `publishConfig.types` in your `build.config.mjs`.

 -   **Compile styles to CSS.**